atxsinn3r/atxsinn3r.github.io/modules.md

 Most of my modules have gone to the Metasploit repository.
 There is really a lot of them, from exploits, auxiliary, post modules, evasion, tools, etc. It'd take a long time to compile all that into a list.
 For now, here is a list of exploits I've done.
 The rest could be found [here](https://github.com/rapid7/metasploit-framework/search?p=4&q=author+sinn3r&unscoped_q=author+sinn3r).

+Most came out as N-days.
 I'd also like to thank those who have worked with me to write these modules together.
 All wonderful memories.

 May 24 2019
 [Oracle Application Testing Suite WebLogic Server Administration Console War Deployment](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/http/oats_weblogic_console.rb)